-If you would like to suggest or have an idea for a potential member benefit that we aren't currently offering, please email the Director of Membership at agarcia@njsba.com
+If you would like to suggest or have an idea for a potential member benefit that we aren't currently offering, please email psaha@njsba.com.

 PROFESSIONALISM AND OTHER PROGRAMS

 ETHICS DIVERSIONARY PROGRAM

 At the request of the New Jersey Supreme Court, the New Jersey State Bar Association established the Ethics Diversionary Program, which addresses and re-educates attorneys involved in matters of minor misconduct as defined by R. 1:20-3 (i) (2) (A).
 Attorneys are referred to the program by the Office of Attorney Ethics as an alternative to formal ethics proceedings.
 In all cases, these referrals are confidential.